-The Company holds a \$10.0 million second mortgage loan to the joint venture that owns the Crossroads Shopping Center as per the joint venture agreement.
+The Company holds a \$10.0 million second mortgage loan to the joint venture that owns the Crossroads Shopping Center.
 The Company owns a 49% equity interest in the joint venture.
 The interest due on the loan is 8% per annum and matures on September 1, 2015, which is coterminous with the existing first mortgage.